Timeline of reactions to the 2020 Hong Kong national security law (October 2020): Solidarity protests against Communist China

 A campaign titled "Resist China" called upon all citizens to speak up against the oppression, threats, and invasion caused by Communist China in Hong Kong, Xinjiang, Tibet, Inner Mongolia and Taiwan on Communist China's national day.
 Over 25 countries saw protests taking place in front of the country's Chinese embassy or consulate building.
 Toronto and Vancouver from Canada saw a large number of Hongkongers, Tibetans, Vietnamese, Mongolians, Taiwanese and other communities.
 Protests also took place in various cities across the United States such as San Francisco, Los Angeles, Boston, and New York City as well as cross the globe in Pretoria in South Africa, and in India.
-In London, United Kingdom, some Hong Kong protesters waved "Liberate Hong Kong, revolution of our times" flags, an item banned in Hong Kong under the national security law, chanted slogans and burned a Chinese flag in front of the Chinese consulate.
+In London, United Kingdom, some Hong Kong protesters waved flags reading "Liberate Hong Kong, revolution of our times", a slogan banned in Hong Kong under the national security law, chanted slogans and burned a Chinese flag in front of the Chinese consulate.
 The Chinese government condemned such behavior and demanded actions from the United Kingdom.

 3 October

 Solidarity protests: Tokyo, Japan

-After addressing the Japanese media at the Japanese Diet building on October 1, hundreds of demonstrators and protesters showed support for Hong Kong's pro-democracy movement on the streets of Shinjuku.
+Hundreds of protesters showed support for Hong Kong's pro-democracy movement, along with support for persecuted ethnic groups in China, on the streets of Shinjuku.